 Can I gate check a car seat?
 Is it better to gate check a car seat than to check it with luggage at the ticket counter?

 It might not be as convenient as checking your car seat with baggage or even curbside, but gate checking your car seat minimizes the time and handling of your car seat by someone else.
 That means less opportunity for loss or damage!
 Check out these options for getting your car seat through the airport.

 If you’re planning to gate check a car seat because you’re traveling with a lap child, you can walk up to the gate agent with your car seat and politely ask if there’s an empty seat where you can seat your baby safely in her car seat.
 It works a lot more often than you’d think!
 Remember, it’s in the crew’s best interest for babies to be strapped into a car seat so they’ll try to help when they can.

-If you won’t be able to use it on board, pack it in this bag for the flight.
-It offers a little bit of padding along with backpack straps to carry it through the airport.
+If you won’t be able to use it on board, pack it in one of these gate check bags for the flight.
+It offers a little bit of padding along (unlike cheaper options) and has backpack straps to carry it through the airport.